mountainManCode/boomtown/README.md

 * **Aaron Griffiths** - (aa.griff9@gmail.com)

 ** Acknowledgement
-* Thanks to the Red team for providing the materials and skills to make this site happen.
+* Thanks to the Red instructor team for providing the materials and skills to make this site happen.
 *Thanks to my cohort for their support.